Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Online conflict-free colorings

 \section{Online conflict-free colorings}

 In this section we consider recolorings to be too expensive and hence forbid them all together.
 In this setting, any conflict-free coloring must be a proper coloring if we allow deletions: if any point is contained in two intervals of the same color, then deleting all other intervals would result in a conflict.
 Thus we would need $n$ colors in the worst case.
 We therefore only allow insertions, that is, we study the online version.
-Since Theorem~\ref{thm_lowerbound} does not cover the case~$r=0$, we start by proving a lower bound.
+Note that Theorem~\ref{thm_lowerbound} does not cover the case~$r=0$.
+However, Abam~\etal~\cite{Abam2014} proved that there is a logarithmic lower bound on the number of colors for the online case.
+For completeness we provide the proof.

-\begin{theorem} For each~$n>0$, there is a sequence of~$n$ intervals for which any online conflict-free coloring requires at least~$\lfloor\log_2 n\rfloor +1$ colors. \end{theorem} \begin{proof} We reduce the static conflict-free coloring problem for~$n$ points with respect to intervals in ~$\reals^1$ to the online problem for coloring intervals with respect to points.
+\begin{theorem}[Abam~\etal~\cite{Abam2014}] For each~$n>0$, there is a sequence of~$n$ intervals for which any online conflict-free coloring requires at least~$\lfloor\log_2 n\rfloor +1$ colors. \end{theorem} \begin{proof} We reduce the static conflict-free coloring problem for~$n$ points with respect to intervals in ~$\reals^1$ to the online problem for coloring intervals with respect to points.
 The former problem asks for a coloring of the~$n$ given points, which we can assume to be the integers~$1,\ldots, n$, such that for any two points~$p,q$, the subset of consecutive points between~$p$ and~$q$ has a unique color.
 Since this problem requires~$\lfloor\log_2 n\rfloor +1$ colors~\cite{even-cf-03}, this reduction proves the theorem.

 We map the instance~$\mathcal{I}\{1,\ldots,n\}$ to an instance~$\mathcal{I}'$ of the online conflict-free coloring of intervals as follows: for each~$i=1,\ldots, n$, we insert the interval~$I_i:=[-i, i]$ at time~$i$.
 See Fig.~\ref{fig:mapping} for an illustration.